SirSabit/HBA/README.md

 ## Running the application
 There are docker-compose file inside solution.
 All you have to do is docker-compose up :)
 # RatingService.Api
 This API is based on an N-Tier architecture.
-It has 3 endpoints.
+It has 2 endpoints.
 These endpoints are Rate, Avarage.
-##NOTE: When a new rating has been posted, it also sends it to the queue of the provider.
+## NOTE: When a new rating has been posted, it also sends it to the queue of the provider.

 ## General restrictions
 To be able to use these endpoints.
 You can use the users and providers that I seeded.